XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/INSTALL-STANDALONE.md

 1. Go to **Settings > Developer options**.
 2. Tap **Enable USB debugging**.
 3. Tap **OK** when prompted with a disclaimer.
-4. You should see dialog with you computer's _"RSA key fingerprint"_.
+4. You should see a dialog with your computer's _"RSA key fingerprint"_.
 5. Tap **Always allow from this computer**.
 6. Tap **OK**.